AMANTHAPERERA/CCNA-Basic-Cisco-Configuration/README.md

 # 4. Passwords (Configuring/ Breaking / Recovering)

+# Configuration

-## Im not trynna expain about why we need passwords.
-Lets dig in to types of passwords.
+## Im not trynna explain about why we need passwords.
+Lets just dig in to types of passwords.

 ### 1. Console Password
 ### 2. Auxiliary Password